Five Ways to Improve Your Warehouse P&L

 5. Use automation to optimize existing assets

-Adding automation to a warehouse helps reduce the number of repetitive tasks that employees have to manage, streamlines operations and allows workers to focus on more important projects.
-It also helps to create a more ergonomic and enjoyable work environment which, in turn, helps reduce turnover (and, as highlighted in point #1 above, leads to an improved profit and loss).
+Adding automation to an internal logistics operation helps reduce the number of repetitive tasks that employees have to manage, streamlines operations and allows workers to focus on more important projects.
+It also helps to create a more ergonomic and enjoyable work environment which, in turn, helps reduce turnover (and, as highlighted in point #1 above, leads to an improved P&L).

 When automating, it’s important to identify what makes the most sense for your operation, the return on investment (ROI) of automation and what your goals are in this realm.
 You also need a solid foundation of best practices to build upon, keeping in mind that there are different “tiers” of automation.
 “Don’t just start up an operation and go all-in with automation without having some type of baseline in place,” Wisdom cautions.